Photos by Marc Viquez and Paul Baker, Stadium Journey

 Wings Event Center 3600 Vanrick Dr Kalamazoo, MI 49001

 You Can’t Get Much Better than K-Wings Hockey

 The Kalamazoo Wings have been a mainstay in minor league hockey since its founding in 1974.
-Even though the current incarnation of the team began in 2000, there has always been K-Wings hockey at the Wings Event Center (formerly Wings Stadium), first in the International Hockey League, then United Hockey League, and now ECHL.
+Even though the current incarnation of the team began in 2000, there has always been K-Wings hockey at the Wings Event Center (formerly Wings Stadium), first in the International Hockey League, then the United Hockey League, and now ECHL.

-The orginal club operated in the IHL from 1974-2000 capturing back-to-back Turner Cups in 1979 and 1980.
+Toriginalnal club operated in the IHL from 1974-2000 capturing back-to-back Turner Cups in 1979 and 1980.
 The K-Wings played in front of packed houses routinely fostering nearby rivalries from Toledo, Ft.
 Wayne, Saginaw, and Muskegon.
 However, the team would cease operations in 2000, but would be replaced with a new team in the UHL the following season.

 The Wings Event Center is a 5,113 hockey arena featuring its original burnt orange, burgundy, and brown seats, a low ceiling, and a narrow main concourse housing four concession stands, and three bars (one at ice level).
 The arena has the look, smell, and definitely the character of an old hockey barn.